 We often hear of people who have mastered five, six, seven, ten, (or even more) languages!
-These people, polyglots, collect languages like other people collect stamps or refrigerator magnets, and seemingly with the same ease.
+These highly successful language learners, polyglots, collect languages like others collect stamps or refrigerator magnets, and seemingly with the same ease.
 It seems like an impossible feat, especially for those of us who have trouble learning just one or two languages.
-So what’s the secret?
-Well, there isn’t just one magic trick that helps the brain absorb language.
-If you could be a fly on the wall in the daily lives of successful language learners, you would notice that polyglots share many of the same habits.
-In this article we’ll let you in on some of these behaviors of successful language learners, so that you, too, can become bi-, tri-, or multilingual!
+So, what’s their secret?

 Habits of Successful Language Learners that You Should Adopt Today